-Light and buttery vanilla cake, topped with blackberries, lemon curd, and lemon streusel.
+Light, moist vanilla cake topped with lemon curd, fresh blackberries, and streusel.

 2. It’s the perfect summer flavor combo.
 Blackberries and lemon are probably my favorite fruit combo.
 They’re also super reminiscent of summer, making this cake perfect for summer or if you need a pick-me-up in the cold winter months.
 The lemon curd & blackberries meld into a lemon curd blackberry jam while baking which is also just *so* good.